Crewe

 In order for the works to be completed, High Street has been closed from Cross Street to Vernon Way since, with parking restricted to one side of the road.

-The works, targeted to be finished by June 10, have been knocked back until August 31 at the latest, due to "unforeseen ground conditions" uncovered - much to the discontent of local businesses.
+The works, targeted to be finished by June 10, were knocked back until August 31 at the latest, due to "unforeseen ground conditions" uncovered - much to the discontent of local businesses.

 Owner of Ice & Fire Studios, Meg Luan, told Nub News: "The road closure delays have caused a lot of issues for businesses trying to grow down High Street.